lino-framework/getlino/docs/usage.rst

 system packages and system-wide configuration files.
 Otherwise it will install Lino into a **virtual environment**.
-If you want Lino to install into an existing virtual environment, you should activate it before running :cmd:`getlino configure` in order to use it as the default value for :option:`--shared-env`.
+If you want Lino to install into an existing virtual environment, you should activate it before running :cmd:`getlino configure` in order to use it as your :option:`--shared-env`.

 :cmd:`getlino configure` asks a lot of questions, one question for each server configuration option.
 Read the docs below for more explanations.
-You can answer ENTER to each question if your don't care.
+You can answer ENTER to each question if you don't care.

 :cmd:`getlino configure` creates or reads and updates a configuration file where it stores your answers.
 Depending on whether you are root, the configuration